terramate-io/terramate/docs/why-terramate.md

 - cheap
 - secure
-- allows you to stay in your native iac
+- allows you to stay in your native IaC
 - scalable
 - multi repo
 - any command
 - none intrusive
 - fast, scalable
-- allows you to work native
+- allows you to work natively

 ## Terramate Vs